 Picking out shoes for my kids is always an ordeal.
 My boys have to like them, I have to like them, and they can’t be too expensive.
 After my run-in with a chronic foot issue, I’ve learned that the shoes we wear have a big impact on how our bodies feel, so they also have to meet my requirements for healthy footwear.

 I’m determined to set my boys up for a pain-free life by choosing only shoes that allow for normal foot development, so we’ve been scouring the options for the last few years in search of barefoot shoes that check all the boxes.

-Below you’ll find a list of the shoes that both my kids and I love and that we keep coming back to!
+Below you’ll find a list of the barefoot shoes for kids that we all love and keep coming back to!

 - Splay Athletics